-During this period, the OIG took part in the activities of the Council on Inspectors General for Integrity and Efficiency (Council), and allocated resources for responding to information requests from and for the Congress and other agencies.
-We have also participated in various efforts by the Council and other federal agencies to develop effective oversight strategies for Recovery Act activities.
-We continued our proactive oversight of NEA's management of its Recovery Act funds with an emphasis on the accuracy of data and outreach to both the staff and grant recipients.
+During this period, NEA OIG participated in the activities of the Council.
+We allocated resources for responding to information requests from and for the Congress and other agencies.
+We have also participated in various efforts by the Council and other Federal agencies to develop effective oversight strategies for Federal awards.
+We continued our oversight of American Recovery and Reinvestment Act of 2009 (ARRA) funds with an emphasis on award recipients' management of ARRA funds.

-The Government Accountability Office's Government Accounting Standards requires audit organizations that perform audits or attestation engagements to have an appropriate system of quality control and to undergo external peer reviews at least once every 3 years.
-Federal audit organizations can receive a rating of Pass, Pass with deficiencies, or fail.
-A peer review of the OIG was conducted August 2010 by the Federal Trade Commission Office of Inspector General.
-The OIG received a rating of Pass.
+The Government Accountability Office's Government Auditing Standards requires audit organizations that perform audits or attestation engagements to have an appropriate system of quality control and to undergo external peer reviews at least once every 3 years.
+Federal audit organizations can receive a rating of Pass, Pass with deficiencies, or Fail.
+A peer review of NEA OIG was conducted in August 2010 by the Federal Trade Commission's Office of Inspector General.
+NEA OIG received a rating of Pass.
+The Consumer Product Safety Commission's Office of Inspector General is currently conducting our peer review for 2013.